sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ## Embeddings

-For **free** users, installing the JetBrains extension prompts installing the Cody app for better responses with embeddings.
-Enterprise users are guided to contact their admin for embeddings.
+For free users, embeddings are supported for the open source repos on Sourcegraph.com.
+Enterprise users are guided to contact their admin for a more customized embeddings experience.

-You no longer need to log in again on the Cody app.
-Select the repositories during the app setup, and JetBrains gains context of those embeddings for a streamlined experience.

 ## Verifying the installation